-2 Effective for annual periods beginning on or after a date to be determined.

-3 Effective for annual periods beginning on or after 1 January 2024.
+- Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2024. - Effective for annual periods beginning on or after 1 January 2025.

-The directors of the Company anticipate that the application of all new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+The directors of the Company anticipate that the application of all amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.

-3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND SIGNIFICANT ACCOUNTING POLICIES
+3. BASIS OF PREPARATION OF CONSOLIDATED FINANCIAL STATEMENTS AND MATERIAL ACCOUNTING POLICY INFORMATION